The Book of Henry: Plot

-In a small suburban town in the Hudson Valley, eleven-year-old genius Henry Carpenter and his younger brother Peter are being raised by their single mother Susan, a waitress who is working on writing children's books.
+In a small suburban town in the Hudson Valley, 11-year-old genius Henry Carpenter and his younger brother Peter are being raised by their single mother Susan, a waitress who is working on writing children's books.
 Henry has used his intellect to invest successfully in the stock market, building up a very substantial nest egg for his family.
-He also protects Peter from a school bully and builds Rube Goldberg machines in their tree house.
-Henry and Susan are both fond of their next-door neighbor and Henry's classmate, Christina Sickleman, who has recently become glum.
+He also protects Peter from a school bully and builds Rube Goldberg machines in their treehouse.
+Henry and Susan are both fond of their next-door neighbor, Henry's classmate Christina Sickleman, who has recently become glum.

-Henry believes he sees Christina being abused by her stepfather, Glenn, the local police commissioner.
+Henry believes that he sees Christina being abused by her stepfather Glenn, the local police commissioner.
 He reports the abuse to social services and the school principal, Janice Wilder, but Glenn has connections throughout the local government, and Wilder is reluctant to challenge the commissioner without "conclusive evidence".
 Henry is unable to get the authorities to launch a serious investigation that would protect Christina.
 Henry tells his mother that when someone is in trouble, those who can help must take action.
 He develops a detailed plan to rescue Christina that he details in a notebook.
 After a violent seizure, he is taken to the hospital, where he is diagnosed with a brain tumor and undergoes surgery.
 Anticipating his death, he tells Peter to give Susan the notebook.
 Days later, Henry dies.